kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/02-how-do-i-use-my-aud-account-details/content.md

+# Using your account details
-# How do I use my AUD account details?
+## How do I use my AUD account details?
 ### What are AUD account details?

 These are your very own account details to receive Australian dollars (AUD) with zero fees.